bombchus/z64-music-wiki/docs/advanced/audiobanks/building-audiobanks.md

 === ":material-code-braces: &nbsp;C"
     ```c
     AdpcmLoop SampleLoopbook = {
-      loopStart = 0,            // Loop start marker of the sample; if loop count = 0 then leave as 0
+      loop_start = 0,            // Loop start marker of the sample; if loop count = 0 then leave as 0
-      loopEnd = 0,              // Loop end marker of the sample; if loop count = 0 then this becomes numSamples
+      loop_end = 0,              // Loop end marker of the sample; if loop count = 0 then this becomes num_samples
-      loopCount = 0,            // Total number of times to loop the sample; -1 is indefinite
+      loop_count = 0,            // Total number of times to loop the sample; -1 is indefinite
-      numSamples = 0,           // Total number of samples; if loop count = 0 then leave as 0
+      num_samples = 0,           // Total number of samples; if loop count = 0 then leave as 0
-      /* predictorState only exists if loopCount != 0 */
+      /* loopbook only exists if loopCount != 0 */
-      predictorState = {
+      loopbook = {
         0, 0, 0, 0, 0, 0, 0, 0, // Predictor array
         0, 0, 0, 0, 0, 0, 0, 0,
       },